Wabinab/Xenoblade-Chronicles-3-The-Book/src/86_zeon.md

 Noah: "Have you given in?"

 "Hah."
 He summoned his blades before continuing, "Still...
 Might as well strike while the iron's hot."
-And the rest summoned their blades.
-Looked like Lanz had lured them in!
+And the rest summoned their blades after Lanz had lured them in!

 ---

 An Agnus soldier was scared, "**What the spark are Ouroboros doing here?
 I did _not_, sign up for this!**"

-Lanz: "Want us to run 'em down?"
+Lanz questioned, "Want us to run 'em down?"

 Zeon: "We aren't here to kill each other.
 Pull back now, and we won't pursue you."

 The Agnus Captain wasn't scared, calmly and slightly teasingly replied, "I'll bet you won't. **Because you'll be dead!**" As he finished, there were Agnian Levnises cruising high up in the air.
-They seemed to be aiming for the colony.
+They seemed to be traveling to the colony.

 Eunie: "Levnises!"

 Agnus Captain: "Always keep your ace in reserve.
-That's how the game's played!"
+That's, how the game's played!"

 "Ngh..."

 Zeon: "Don't falter.
 We have Kite and the others holding the fort."

 Noah: "Yeah.
-And we'll hold the line here, whatever it takes!"
-Second round.
+And we'll hold the line here, **whatever it takes!**" Second round.

 ---

 Agnus Captain: "Ur hrgg, urg hmm...
 I'm done..."

-Another Agnus soldier to his left exclaimed, "Squad leader's been hit! **PULL BACK!!!**" And the soldiers first sheathed their blades and withdrew themselves, leaving the Captain facing the group alone.
+Another Agnus soldier to his left exclaimed, "Squad leader's been hit! **PULL BACK!!!**" And the soldiers sheathed their blades and withdrew themselves, leaving the Captain facing the group alone.
 Zeon watched as they leave the battlefield.

 The Captain asked, "Why aren't you following them?"

 Zeon sheathed his blades and explained, "I told you.
 I don't want needless slaughter."

 "You're soft... rookie commander...
 Let me... tell you something."
 Zeon squinted his eyes, both ears readied.
 "You don't win wars while keeping your hands clean.
 You're gonna learn that... the hard way.
 You'll see..."
-And he committed suicide.
+And he committed suicide, cut his neck.

 Seeing the danger's gone, the others sheathed their blades.
 Zeon softly commented, "_I guess we will..._"

 Noah: "Don't let it get to you."

-"I wouldn't normally but, in this instance, I'm afraid he's struck a chord.
+"_I wouldn't normally but, in this instance_, I'm afraid he's struck a chord.
 I believe I said something similar to you in the past.
 We were... _sparring with training swords._"

 "You won, in the end."

-"I did. _Because you always held back._"
+"_I did.
+Because you always held back._"

 "That's not true."

 "Hngh...
 You hated the very idea of fighting. _That's how it seemed to me._ And back then, I thought that you'd never survive with that _lofty ideal.
-I was blind._ If we don't stand for something greater, strife and conflict will grow ever fiercer.
-We would end up fighting not for the Flame Clock, but for our own bloodlust.
+I was blind._ **_If we don't stand for something greater, strife and conflict will grow ever fiercer._** We would end up fighting not for the Flame Clock, but for our own bloodlust.
 That is who we are. _It was never going to be easy._"

 "Yeah...
 I'm still trying to figure out what's right myself.
 But there's something I want to change.
 And to do that, I have to change myself."

 "Hngh..."
-He checked his iris for the latest information from the colony, announced, "Kite and the others pulled through OK.
-It seems we've averted disaster, for now."
+He checked his iris for the latest information from the colony, announced, "Kite and the others pulled through OK. **It seems we've averted disaster**, for now."

 "Not quite.
 There's still unfinished business.
 Zeon, I want you to understand the things we've seen.
 The truth about the Flame Clocks.
 Just let us explain.
 After that, we'll let you have the final say."

 "As you wish.
 It also **saves us an awkward silence** on the way back.
 But don't get your hopes up."
-Now that they had fought together, trust was up again, at least to the point of willing to listen to each other.
+Now that they had fought together, trust was up again, at least to the point of willingness to listen to each other.

 "That's fine.
 Thank you."